The Best Camera – Landscape Photograph

 So as we were walking back I stopped at a few places along the way and took photos with my iPhone XS.
 Now, this is far from the quality of my full-frame Canon 5D Mark IV but it actually was the best camera that I had on me.
 It was the ONLY camera that I had on me, and I guess that is where this post is going.
 That the best camera is usually the one that you have with you.
 It is impossible to always plan to have all of your gear on you and if you are always worried about “I don’t have my tripod and lenses and full-frame body” therefore I’m not going to worry, you will miss all of those opportunities for photographs that sneak up on you.

-The iPhone and other smartphones have come a huge way in terms of the way they process colours and the computer learning of a scene is amazing.
-You will most likely be able to take a great photograph most of the time.
+The iPhone and other smartphones have come a huge way in terms of the way they process colours and the computer learning and processing power of a scene is amazing.
+You will most likely be able to take a great photograph in a typical setting, especially if there is plenty of light.
 Would I use it as my main landscape photography camera?
 Of course not, it will never be able to produce prints that are the same quality I expect when producing high-quality landscape prints but to record a memory, post it on Facebook or Instagram or share with friends and family, it is perfect.
 In fact, the way smartphone cameras are going, they are continuing to offer increased megapixels, higher quality lenses with zoom options that are optical instead of digital and software that is more intelligent than most DSLRs.
 It will be hard to differentiate in the near future for some types of photographs.
-In the end, I don’t think it necessarily matters what type of camera you use as long as you make the most of it and enjoy the experience.
+Some of the higher end smartphones also have inbuilt stabilisation built into either the lens or the sensor, allowing for clearer images.
+In the end, I don’t think it necessarily matters what type of camera you use as long as you make the most of it and enjoy the experience, and find a way to enjoy the images afterwards.

 This is the photograph I was really happy to take, just as I was quickly crossing the road!
 I think it showcases Melbourne really well also, with the tram in the front, Federation Square to the left and down Flinders Street there is our landmark station.
 There are so many wonderful places in Melbourne to take Landscape Photographs of!

 It is also worth investigating specialised apps for your smartphone that allow you to shoot in RAW format and adjust settings manually to maximise the quality and result of your photograph.
-I personally will often use the Lightroom mobile app to take photographs in RAW.
+I personally will often use the Lightroom mobile app to take photographs in RAW which then allow me to have greater control of the final image quality that is uncompressed.
 So remember, you may be missing that heavy digital SLR camera when you see the perfect scene, but at least make sure you remember you have that smartphone in your pocket which if used correctly will still allow you to create an excellent result and keep the memory of that special moment.
 Happy Shooting.

 Make sure you are following me on social media!
 Check out my Facebook account or Instagram account.